MCMicS/jenkins-control-plugin/README.md

 # Jenkins Plugin for IntelliJ IDEA

 ## Important Notes for the version 0.8.0

-This release is not compatible with IDEA 10.
+This release is not compatible with IDEA 10 anymore.
-This release is not available on the Plugin repository.
-The snapshot version is weekly updated and can be downloaded [here](https://github.com/dboissier/jenkins-control-plugin/raw/master/snapshot/jenkins-control-plugin-0.8.0-SNAPSHOT-distribution.zip)

 ## ChangeLog
 See CHANGELOG.txt